 - Supporting documentation (invoice, email, etc.)

 Submit the documents at least one week prior to the payment due date to provide sufficient time for the two-business day settlement period that is standard for purchasing foreign exchange.
 Exchange rate amounts paid using this method are determined at the “spot rate” (the precise time the payment is processed).
 Although we receive what we believe are favorable currency exchange rates from our primary bank, the price of a currency, like any commodity, is directly affected by supply-and-demand factors that are the result of economic, political, or monetary policy influences, and subject to continuous change.

 The supporting documentation included with your request must include sufficient information to substantiate the amount and currency of the payment as well as the business purpose, the payee's name, address, and date and nature of the transaction.
-Required information including bank name, address and swift code, beneficiary account name, address, account number and/or other identifying information must be included.
-Absence of this information could delay processing of your payment.
+All the information on wire transfer form is required, and any missing information could delay processing of your payment.

 A charge (currently $22) is assessed to the requestor's Banner account to partially offset the cost of the foreign wire transfer.

 Disbursement by Bank Draft denominated in Foreign Currency

 Foreign drafts are written orders (similar to a check) by which one party (the University) instructs another party (University's bank) to pay a specified sum to a third party payee in a foreign currency or in U.S. Dollars at a foreign location.
 Generally, foreign drafts are mailed by the requesting department so that the supporting documentation is attached and the correct address is used.
 Foreign drafts are appropriate for the following situations, among others:

 - Small dollar invoices (generally < $2,000) from vendors requesting payment in a foreign currency.

 - Seminar and conference registrations in foreign countries.